grafana-toolbox/grafana-import/CONTRIBUTING.md

 ### Write Documentation

-Centreon SDK Python could always use more documentation, whether as part of the official Centreon SDK Python docs, in docstrings, or even on the web in blog posts, articles, and such.
+This tool could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/peekjef72/grafana-import/issues
+The best way to send feedback is to file an issue at https://github.com/peekjef72/grafana-import-tool/issues

 If you are proposing a feature: